hahahappyboy/Semantic-Image-Synthesis-of-Anime-Characters-Based-on-Conditional-Generative-Adversarial-Networks/README.md

 # Acknowledgement

-This code is based on [https://github.com/boschresearch/OASIS](OASIS) The Quintuplets dataset was collected from the popular anime work [The Quintessen-tial Quintuplets](https://www.tbs.co.jp/anime/5hanayome/news/)]
+This code is based on [https://github.com/boschresearch/OASIS](OASIS)

+The Quintuplets dataset was collected from the popular anime work [五等分の花嫁](https://www.tbs.co.jp/anime/5hanayome/)

+The Zero Two datase was collected from the popular anime work [DARLING in the FRANXX](https://en.cloverworks.co.jp/works/darlifra/)

 # License